Martín García Óñez de Loyola: Governor of Chile

 Óñez de Loyola arrived in Chile on September 23, 1592 and was determined to pacify the Arauco.
 To this end he immediately set out for Concepción at the head of 110 troops which he had gathered at the capital.
 However, he realized that with such scarce resources he would not be able to achieve his objective and requested reinforcements from Peru.
 However, the appearance of the British pirate Richard Hawkins alarmed the authorities in Peru and their reinforcements were recalled for the defense of Peru itself.
-Hawkins also attacked Chile during his campaigns, assaulting Valparaiso for example, where he captured a ship.
+Hawkins also attacked Chile during his campaigns, assaulting Valparaíso for example, where he captured a ship.

 The governor did not receive the requested soldiers, but members of the Jesuit and Augustinian orders did arrive.
 The first would have great importance for later events in the colonization of Chile, until they were eventually expelled.

 The governor decided that he could not wait any longer and in 1594 began a campaign to the south with the small contingent that he had assembled.
 He founded a fort at Santa Cruz de Óñez in May 1594, near the confluence of the Bio-Bio and Laja Rivers in Catiray, where gold mines were located on the Rele River.
 The fort was elevated to the rank of city in 1595 giving it the name of Santa Cruz de Coya.

 Three years later a group of 140 reinforcements arrived, but these were not enough.